The 6 Best Crate Dog Beds Australia: Tested & Evaluated 2023

 Some owners use them as the base for their crate but pee pads can be used anywhere.
 Generally, we find that pee pads inside crates can be quite confusing because the aim of the crate is not to be used as a toilet.

-The principle of crate training is that your dog does not want to soil their own bedding.
+As our panel of experts explain, the principle of crate training is that your dog does not want to soil their own bedding.
 The crate is meant to be a safe space for them.
-Therefore, keeping them confined in a crate overnight or when unsupervised for a couple of hours during the day, means that your dog is less likely to pee or poo around the house or inside the crate.
+Keeping them confined in a crate overnight or when unsupervised for a couple of hours during the day means that your dog is less likely to pee or poo around the house or inside the crate.
 They don’t want to defile their own safe space!
 Therefore, a pee pad is counterproductive to crate training in general.

 Shapes & Sizing